micahkepe/artist-emulator/README.md

 To get started with the project, follow these steps:

-1. Install the necessary dependencies by running `yarn`.
+1. Install the necessary dependencies by running `pip install -r requirements.txt`.

-2. Collect MIDI files of the artist's compositions and place them in the appropriate input directory.
+2. Collect MIDI and/or MP3 files of the artist's compositions and place them in an appropriate input directory.

-3. Preprocess the MIDI files by running the preprocessing script.
-Adjust the script parameters as needed.
+3. Process any MP3 files of the artist's compositions into MIDI files using the `convert_to_midi.py` script.
+Provide the input and output directories as command-line arguments.

-4. Train the model by running the training script.
-Provide the artist name as a command-line argument.
+4. Train the model by running the `model_creation.py` script.
+Change the specified paths in the script to match your local directories.
+Adjust the hyperparameters and architecture as desired.

-5. Generate new music in the artist's style using the trained model.
+5. Generate new music in the artist's style using the trained model with the `predict.py` script.
 Customize the music generation process as desired.
+Again, change the specified paths in the script to match your local directories.

 ## Dependencies